Skip to content

 Co-creation

 A blueprint doesn't spawn a static folder.
-It creates a living TRUST — agents already greeting you, kickoff Quests already open, Ideas already seeded.
+It creates a living Company — agents already greeting you, kickoff Quests already open, Ideas already seeded.
 The workspace then interviews you to fill in the gaps.

 The capture-and-expand loop